Kartik2605/Kartik2605.github.io/_pages/other.md

 ****************************************
 ## Contact Me ##
 ****************************************
-I would be glad to have discussions on any of the above topics related to sports, music, painting  languages.
+I would be glad to have discussions on any of the above topics related to sports, music, painting and languages.